-All applications to extend the duration of a permit must be made online through the APVMA portal.
-The APVMA will assess all permit applications in accordance with the APVMA legislation and will complete that assessment within the applicable assessment period.
+All applications to extend the duration of a permit must be made online through the Australian Pesticides and Veterinary Medicines Authority's (APVMA) Online Services Portal.
+The APVMA will assess all permit applications in accordance with the APVMA legislation and complete that assessment within the applicable assessment period.

 What to include in your application

 Applications must meet the application requirements and statutory criteria in accordance with APVMA legislation and should be:

 - made in writing, using the APVMA Online Services Portal and signed by the applicant

 - accompanied by any information that is specified in a legislative instrument.

 When making an application of this type you will need to determine if the previous assessment(s) remains valid.
 If parts are no longer valid, you will need to provide appropriate information to satisfy us that it meets the statutory criteria.

 The APVMA does not research or collate the data needed to support an application.
 Permit applicants are responsible for providing supporting data and/or information for the proposed use.
 This information must satisfy the statutory criteria by addressing areas of human health, environment, crop residues (including trade), efficacy and crop/host safety.